BALTIMORE — Public health officials say 13 cases of West Nile virus in humans have been confirmed in Maryland this year.

-While most people infected with the virus will not have any symptoms, those over age 50 years have the highest risk of developing more severe disease.
+While most people who contract West Nile virus will have no symptoms, health officials warn that people over age 60 have the greatest risk of developing severe disease, as do people who are immunocompromised.